Free tool

 - Use city or IANA time zones instead of abbreviations like CST, which can mean different regions.

-- Rotate inconvenient times if the same team meets across the Americas, Europe, and APAC every week.
+- When the same team meets across the Americas, Europe, and APAC every week, rotate which region takes the inconvenient slot.

-- Keep meetings to 30 or 45 minutes when the overlap window is small.
+- Short meetings (30 or 45 minutes) work better when the overlap window is tight.

 - Copy the full local-time summary into the invite so nobody has to convert manually.